dreamalligator/nebulousdog/_posts/2013-10-03-san-francisco.md

 <img src="/images/greenyosemitelichen.jpg" />
 An upcoming post will have our geotagged photos!

-We spent two days in Yosemite at the [Yosemite Creek Campground](https://en.wikipedia.org/wiki/Yosemite_Creek_Campground).
-We did some serious hiking.
+We spent two days in Yosemite at the [Yosemite Creek Campground](https://en.wikipedia.org/wiki/Yosemite_Creek_Campground), and did some serious hiking.

 ###San Francisco!
 First time crossing the Bay Bridge.